abbr/BillEase/README.md

   * *Rates* - defines services and corresponding rates
   * *Consumptions* - is used to upload meter readings
   * *Charges* - auto-populated line items with amount computed from rates and consumption.
-  * *Fixed Consumptions* - contains pre-defined fixed-quantity consumptions to be posted to *Consumptions* List periodically
+  * *Fixed Consumptions* - contains pre-defined fixed-quantity consumptions to be posted to *Consumptions* list periodically

 *Invoice Run.exe* is intended to be put into a scheduled task to run at the end of each billing cycle to create charge line items.